US STOCKS-Wall St drops as Disney, Macy's lead rout in consumer stocks

 "Wages aren't rising and its quarters like these that show that the consumer isn't too optimistic about the U.S. economy."

-The drop in stocks on Wednesday comes a day after the S&P 500 notched its biggest daily percentage gain in two months.
+The weakness on Wednesday comes a day after the S&P 500 notched its biggest daily percentage gain in two months, offering a spark to rekindle a two-month rally that had petered out in mid-April.

 Traders are struggling to find new catalysts to propel the market back towards record highs due to underwhelming first-quarter earnings and mixed economic data that provided little clarity on the path of Federal Reserve's rate-hike path.